 Last night I spent a thoroughly enjoyable hour in front of the TV in the company of Twiggy, Lauren Laverne and Grazia’s Paula Reed on Twiggys Frock Exchange.

-100 women were invited to the event and given the chance to walk away with a whole new wardrobe for free.
+100 women were invited to a Swishing Party and given the chance to walk away with a whole new wardrobe for free.

 Clothes swapping parties, or swishing parties, aren’t exactly a new concept, but when an institution like the BBC catches on you can only hope they’ll take off.
 The BBC website has a downloadable .pdf guide to throwing your own swap shop that you can find here.

 I’m pretty certain that most women have a wardrobe full of clothes that are too big, too small, don’t suit them, or just never get worn because they’re not really their style.
 Hanging onto them just takes up space and ups the “I have too many clothes” guilt factor.
 I really try and sell off or swap as much of mine as possible, but even I’ve got items lurking that I convince myself will fit again one day.

 If throwing your own swishing party is a bit much like hard work then there are a number of public events in the UK.
 Check out swishing.org for details.